alex028502/advent2021/21/readme.txt

 The end to end test was not really necessary because the unit tests test the main function, except that the first time I ran the program, I realised main was set up to accept integers. so always work making sure the whole thing works.
+Actually, then I realised I had put the wrong arguments into the calculation section of ci (production) so I made a wrapper bash script to always get the arguments right.